 Cedar of Lebanon

 The Cedar of Lebanon was introduced to Britain by Edward Pocock, Chaplain to the Turkey Company at Aleppo, who visited Syria up to 1639.
-His brother was the Chaplain to the Earl of Pembroke at Wilton, Devon, and it is probable that Edward Pocock gave his brother cedar cones.
+His brother was the Chaplain to the Earl of Pembroke at Wilton, Wiltshire, and it is probable that Edward Pocock gave his brother cedar cones.
 Subsequently, two trees were planted at Wilton, one of which was felled in 1874.
 236 rings were counted, giving an approximate planting date of 1638.
 Edward Pocock became Rector at Childrey, Oxfordshire, where a specimen was planted in the Rectory garden.

 Used for millennia, timber from the Cedar of Lebanon was prized throughout the ancient Near East.
 The Palermo Stone indicates the cedar was imported to Egypt in the reign of the Fourth Dynasty King Sneferu, c.
 2613-2589 BCE.
 King Sneferu, who ordered the building of the pyramids of Dahsjur and Meidum, used 40 shiploads of cedar timber for ship building and for the heavy doors of the king's palace.
 Solomon's temple in Jerusalem is reputed to have been built from Cedar of Lebanon.
 This tree also appears on Lebanon's flag.